jacobRaw/MTRN4231_burger_bot/README.md

 Contains source code for the user input node responsible for interacting with the user.

 ## References and Acknowledgements
-- Credit any external libraries, tutorials, or prior codebases.
-- Acknowledge external assistance (e.g. demonstrators, other groups).
+- The ultralytics guide was also another great reference for knowing how to train YOLO by providing a diverse dataset and how to understand the performance of the custom model.
+Further details of this reference can be explored [here](https://docs.ultralytics.com/guides/)

-We would like to acknowledge the other teams that undertook the course and was able to assist us with the issues experienced when programming the arm with MoveIt.
+- We would like to acknowledge the other teams that undertook the course and was able to assist us with the issues experienced when programming the arm with MoveIt.

-Demonstrators (Alex Cronin and David Nie) and the lecturer (Dr Will Midgley) have all provided their personal experience, tips and and technical knowledge for debugging and learning how to use ROS2.
+- Demonstrators (Alex Cronin and David Nie) and the lecturer (Dr Will Midgley) have played a crucial role in developing this solution by providing their personal experience, tips and and technical knowledge for debugging and learning how to use ROS2.